nucleome/Tutorial-SingeCellHiC/README.md

 You should see multiple files in different formats with various suffixes, such as .bed, .pdb, etc as shown below.

-> Warning: Note that the folder will take about 43Gb after uncompression.
+> Warning: Note that the folder will take about 43Gb after decompression.

 ![list of files after uncompression](./asset/figure_list_file.png)

 <a name="preprocessing_chip"/>

 ## Pre-processing of ChIP-seq peaks
-In order to launch data service and visualize these data in Nucleome Browser, you need to pre-process data and convert them into standard formats (e.g., bigBed and bigWig file) supported by Nucleome Browser.
+In order to launch data service and visualize ChIP-seq peaks in Nucleome Browser, you need to pre-process data and convert them into standard formats (e.g., bigBed and bigWig file) supported by Nucleome Browser.
 You can do that using the tools fetchChromSizes and bedToBigBed provided from the UCSC Genome Browser and Blat application binaries built ([http://hgdownload.cse.ucsc.edu/admin/exe](http://hgdownload.cse.ucsc.edu/admin/exe/)) as shown below.
 We also provide binary executables inside the *script* folder.